Quantcast

 Print Friendly and PDF

-We’re big fans of pesto, so we loved this Dandelion Pesto recipe made with the edible wild greens.
-Not only is the taste bright, fresh, and delicious but also dandelion leaves are super nutritious.
+We’re big fans of pesto, so we loved this Dandelion Pesto recipe made with edible wild greens.
+Not only is the taste bright, fresh, and delicious, but dandelion leaves are also super nutritious.
 You get both a flavorful pesto and beneficial herbs all in one recipe!
 Learn more.

-The entire dandelion is edible (flower, roots, and greens), and amazingly nutritious with herbal benefits for the digestion and liver.
-We’re only using the dandelion leaves for this basil recipe which is very similar to our basil pesto recipe but we’re placing basil with dandelion greens.
+The entire dandelion is edible (flower, roots, and greens) and amazingly nutritious, with herbal benefits for digestion and liver (learn more about the health benefits of dandelions).
+We’re only using the dandelion leaves for this basil recipe, which is very similar to our basil pesto recipe, but we’re placing basil with dandelion greens.
 If you don’t have dandelions, you could also use arugula or chickweed.

 The pesto is delicious: bright and fresh with a little bite.
-It spreads nicely on bread or tastes great when mixed with pasta or works well when smothered on fish or chicken.
+It spreads nicely on bread, tastes great when mixed with pasta, or works well when smothered on fish or chicken.
 Also, try as a dip with pita chips.

 Store in the fridge.
 It lasts for several days.
 Or, freeze in ice cubes to use later!